 This cluster consists of several agencies that help manage, run, and support the general operations of the DC government.
-In fiscal year 2016, gross funds for governmental direction and support were \$788 million.
+In FY 2017, gross funds for governmental direction and support were \$1.1 billion.

 • The Department of General Services was established in 2012 to centrally manage services related to government facilities, including DC public schools.
 DGS manages the capital improvement and construction program for District government facilities, acquires and disposes of real property, and provides building services such as custodial, security, utilities management, maintenance, inspection, and repairs.
-In FY 2016, DGS received \$324 million.
+In FY 2017, DGS received \$469 million.

 - The Office of the Chief Financial Officer (OCFO) provides financial management services to the DC government.
 The OCFO makes sure spending remains within approved budgets or expected revenues so that deficits do not occur.
-The FY 2016 budget for the agency was \$137 million. - The Office of the Attorney General (OAG) handles legal matters for the city.
+The FY 2017 budget for the agency was \$148 million. - The Office of the Attorney General (OAG) handles legal matters for the city.
 The OAG represents the District in civil litigation, prosecutes certain criminal offenses, advises the Mayor, Council, and other agencies, and represents the city in other legal proceedings.
-The District allocated \$73 million to the OAG in FY 2016. - The DC Council is the legislative branch of District government.
+The District allocated \$83 million to the OAG in FY 2017. - The DC Council is the legislative branch of District government.
 It comprises 13 members, including one elected representative from each of the city's eight wards, four atlarge members elected citywide, and one chairman, who is elected citywide.
-The operating budget for the DC Council in FY 2016 was \$21 million. - The Office of the Inspector General conducts independent audits and investigations into the use of District funds and resources.
-Its budget for FY 2016 was \$15 million. - The Office of the Mayor is divided into five core offices: executive office of the Mayor, boards and commissions (MOTA), community affairs, volunteerism (Serve DC), and the agency management unit.
-The operating budget for the Office of the Mayor in FY 2016 was \$11 million. - The Board of Elections and Ethics runs the city's elections.
+The operating budget for the DC Council in FY 2017 was \$22 million. - The Office of the Inspector General conducts independent audits and investigations into the use of District funds and resources.
+Its budget for FY 2017 was \$16 million. - The Office of the Mayor is divided into five core offices: executive office of the Mayor, boards and commissions (MOTA), community affairs, volunteerism (Serve DC), and the agency management unit.
+The operating budget for the Office of the Mayor in FY 2017 was \$14 million. - The Board of Elections and Ethics runs the city's elections.
 The board is in charge of voter registration, election administration, and election operations.
 A three-person board

 - makes policy decisions and supervises the activities of the agency.
-In FY 2016, the agency's budget was \$9 million. - The DC Auditor helps the DC Council assess spending and improve efficiency in programs.
-Its budget for FY 2016 was \$4.5 million. - The Office of the City Administrator provides support, oversight, and leadership over the city's agencies.
-The operating budget for the city administrator's office in FY 2016 was \$6 million. - The Office of Campaign Finance is the regulatory agency policing the conduct of public officials and candidates in regard to campaign finance laws.
-The Office of Campaign Finance received \$2.6 million in FY 2016. - Advisory Neighborhood Commissions (ANCs) are unpaid, grassroots elected representatives who advise the District on decisions involving planning and zoning in specific areas.
+In FY 2017, the agency's budget was \$9 million. - The DC Auditor helps the DC Council assess spending and improve efficiency in programs.
+Its budget for FY 2017 was \$4.7 million. - The Office of the City Administrator provides support, oversight, and leadership over the city's agencies.
+The operating budget for the city administrator's office in FY 2017 was \$8.5 million. - The Office of Campaign Finance is the regulatory agency policing the conduct of public officials and candidates in regard to campaign finance laws.
+The Office of Campaign Finance received \$2.7 million in FY 2017. - Advisory Neighborhood Commissions (ANCs) are unpaid, grassroots elected representatives who advise the District on decisions involving planning and zoning in specific areas.
 The commissioners review and make recommendations on liquor licenses, zoning changes, and permits.
-The operating budget for the ANCs in FY 2016 was \$788,000.
+The operating budget for the ANCs in FY 2017 was \$851,000.